 Cost and latency spikes

-SurrealDB speaks graph, relational, document, time-series, and vector with one language.
+SurrealDB enables graphs, vectors, documents and relational data in one language.
 Blend connections, facts, and semantics in a single round trip.

 Retrieval-Augmented Generation thrives on fresh, structured context.
 This content is usually stored in memory, but can also be saved to disk for persistent storage.
 Toolkits in languages including Rust, Python and JavaScript make this easy.

-documents.append(Document(page_content=chunk, metadata=...)) # This calculates the embeddings and inserts the documents into the DB vector_store.add_documents(documents)
+1documents.append(Document(page_content=chunk,metadata=...))
+2 3# This calculates the embeddings and inserts the documents into the DB 4vector_store.add_documents(documents)

 Governance and security